Florin-Catalin/meta-repo/new.md

 ## This is the header

-Here is soem regular text.
+Here is some regular text.

 * bullet 1
 * bullet 2

 [Link to Google](http://www.google.com)

 More text.